crispinprojects/talkcalendar/README.md

 Talk Calendar allows a personal calendar to be exported as an iCalendar file.
 These typically use the file extension ".ical" or ".ics".
 The [iCalendar standard](https://icalendar.org/) is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be modified using a standard text editor.

-You should backup your events by using the File->Export menu item which will create an "talkcalendar.ical" file.
+You should backup your events by using the File->Export menu item which by default will create an "talkcalendar.ical" file but the name can be changed.
 A file chooser dialog is used to allow the file to be located in a chosen directory

-The parser will be updated with new features in future releases.

 ### Recurring Events